csdms/bmi/CONTRIBUTING.rst

 Once all parties have weighed in and there has been adequate discussion, the PR moves to a summary period.
-A team member will move for the discussion phase to end and for the summary period to begin, which will end with a recommendation for the RPC (merge, close, or, postpone).
+A team member will move for the discussion phase to end and for the summary period to begin, which will end with a recommendation for the RFC (merge, close, or, postpone).
 Team members making this motion should use their best judgment that adequate discussion has taken place and that the consequences of the proposed change have been adequately addressed.